ThreatNGSecurity/ESG-Filings/README.md

 # ThreatNG Security Open Source Repositories

-> This repository contains data that has been open sourced by [ThreatNG Security](https://threatngsecurity.com).
+> This repository contains data that has been open-sourced by [ThreatNG Security](https://threatngsecurity.com).
 > The data contained in these repositories can be used by anyone, in any capacity with proper attribution.

 ### Attribution & Citation